 - RFU form (Application form they will attach)

 Again, I think once you get started with a Hong Kong company, take a couple months to “digest” things before applying for merchant accounts.
 Luckily, there are more and more choices lately and the fees are still rather high comparatively speaking but coming down.

 Keep Records And Clear Seller Policies

 As your sales volume increases, it also gets the attention of Paypal.
-Discussing with a Paypal Hong Kong representative (tried to get her on the podcast many times, but their PR is a bit strict) and she said they Paypal will ask for more verification of the business as the sales grow.
+Discussing with a Paypal Hong Kong representative (tried to get her on the podcast many times, but their PR is a bit strict) and she said that Paypal will ask for more verification of the business as the sales grow.
 This is because they do not want to make it too difficult for you to get started selling on Paypal in your early days.
 But as you grow they will need to background check everything.

 Of course Paypal wants you to grow and succeed, that means they are making more money too!
-But like all financial institutions, they need to ensure that they are following KYC (Know Your Customer) procedures.
+But, like all financial institutions, they need to ensure that they are following KYC (Know Your Customer) procedures.
 Financial regulations around the globe are getting harder not easier.

 The tough part is the currency conversion on withdrawing your cash.
 I personally don’t withdraw much of the funds from Paypal to avoid the currency conversion.

 If you have any tips or tricks you’d like to share, or more clarifications and questions – I would love you to put a comment below.
 This Paypal guide will be regularly updated as I get more feedback and learn more from my own experience as well as clients.